 We have changed the way we run our vision and values sessions now with part 1&2 available in a video format.
 If you’re new to Gateway Church and are thinking about joining the family these videos will give you a good flavour of who we are and what we’re about…

 - Please either ask for a hard copy of our ‘vision and values’ course booklet before you watch, or e-mail firstname.lastname@example.org for a pdf version.

 - Once you’ve watched part 1 and 2 you can request a meeting with a member of our leadership team to answer further questions you have and/or explore membership at Gateway Church Leeds.

 We know exactly how it feels to turn up in a new city and how finding a great church to get stuck into can be crucial to feeling settled.
 This is why we are passionate about welcoming you into the Gateway family!

 Students from many academic institutions in Leeds attend Gateway.
-We have Life Groups for students and host socials throughout the year!
-The easiest way to get involved and stay up to date with what the Gateways students are up to is to request to join our Facebook group.
+We have Life Groups for students and host socials throughout the year.
+Find out more by dropping us an email at email@example.com.